EducationNetworkGroup/si-docs/docs/02-tools/03-docker/07-view-db-within-docker-container.md

 USE db-name;
 ```

-To verify it worked, run `SHOW TABLES` to view the tables.
+To verify it worked, run `SHOW TABLES;` to view the tables.